DIA DE LOS MUERTOS / DAY OF THE DEAD 2024

 EXPLORE OUTSIDE

 While the interior of the Wychwood Barns has capacity limitations we must uphold, our Main Celebration—as you have come to love it—extends to external spaces as well.
 Whether you’re waiting for (re)entry or simply want to get a sense of the extent of the celebration as a whole, we invite you to explore the green and built spaces immediately surrounding the Barns.
-Ceremony, art, community, and culinary delights await you there!
+Ceremony, art installation, altars, community, and culinary delights await you there!

 The areas below are located just outside the Wychwood Barns and do not require any admission contribution.